renatosantosti/crewai-api/README.md

 ## Motivation

-This Docker image provides a convenient & secure way to create and run CrewAI agents available by a clean api also available on Swagger.
+This Docker image provides a convenient & secure way to create and run CrewAI agents available by a clean api on Swagger.

 ## Prerequisites

 - Docker
-- Basic knowledge of python
+- Basic knowledge of Python
-- Basic knowledge of crewAI and langchain
+- Basic knowledge of CrewAI
-- Ollama installed locally or access to remote AI services like chatGPT
+- Also you can use Ollama installed locally or access to remote AI services instead of OpenAI API
 - Desire to learn and have fun

 ## Usage